iSci-3A12/climate-change/summaries/group6.md

 ---
 layout: default
 title: Climate Change and the Media
-nav_order: 6
+nav_order: 16
-parent: Group Public Summaries
+parent: Group Research Summaries
 ---

 <div align="center"><h1>Climate Change and the Media: A Framework for Effectiveness</h1></div>